tajul-tuc/NLP-TextClassificationTask/README.md

 ```

 ### Step 02
 Now it's time to run a NLP model using the machine terminal.
 You can follow the below commands to run your script using your machine terminal.
+Make Sure dataset and python scripts are in same folder or adjust the path.

 ```
 1. Run NLP-TextClassificationTask (From NLP Model Without DA Folder) ---> python3 NLP-TextClassificationTask.py